-- 9. Contact Reports.
-The procedure for contact reporting is defined in CINCPACFLT Serial 003360.2B, dated 14 April 1953.
-ATCOM, ENIWETOK will comply with its provisions when carrying out security patrols in the ENIWETOK-BIKINI area. - 10.
-Badge System.
-A badge system will be established to control travel to the exclusion and limited areas.
-The Commander, TG 7.2, will be responsible for controlling and enforcing this system on orders promulgated by CJTF SEVEN.
-The Commander, TG 7.5, is responsible for procurement and issue of badges as set forth in CJTF SEVEN security memoranda.
+10. Badge System.
+A badge sytem will be established for the control of travel to the exclusion area and limited or restricted areas.
+The Commander, TG 7.2 will be responsible for controlling and enforcing this system on orders promulgated by CJTF SEVEN.
+The Commander, TG 7.5 will be responsible for procurement and issue of badges as set forth in CJTF SEVEN security building.
 The badge system will become effective on or about 1 January 1954.